asa-eve/Stock-Trading-Bot-RL/README.md

 - State space (features choice)
   - it's important to consider what really affect the result and what's not
   - remove as much 'noisy' features as you can - unnecessary features greatly increase the complexity of the agent learning task
+- RL algorithms
+  - try out most popular algorithms (PPO, A2C, DQN, DDPG) - there's no need to check every single one of them

 ## 📃 File Structure